December 2020 EGRP Cancer Epidemiology News

 Cancer MoonshotSM Initiative

 Over the past few years, many EGRP staff have been involved with NCI’s implementation teams for the Cancer Moonshot Initiative.
-In 2019, EGRP team members participated in NCI’s efforts to:
+In 2020, EGRP team members participated in NCI’s efforts to

-- Improve prevention and early detection of hereditary cancers by overseeing progress on funded research projects submitted in response to a funding opportunity announcement intended to identify optimal approaches to increase case ascertainment and appropriate follow-up care for individuals at high risk of cancer due to an inherited genetic susceptibility;
+- Improve prevention and early detection of hereditary cancers through the Inherited Cancer Syndrome Collaborative (ICSC), an assembly of funded research projects submitted in response to a funding opportunity announcement intended to identify optimal approaches to increase case ascertainment, appropriate follow-up care, and communication for individuals at high risk of cancer due to an inherited genetic susceptibility;

-- Advance pediatric, adolescent, and young adult cancer survivor research by supporting the development and testing of interventions to improve healthcare delivery or to prevent and/or mitigate long-term adverse effects through a funding opportunity associated with the Childhood Cancer Survivorship, Treatment, Access and Research (STAR) Act and the Cancer Moonshot.
+- Advance pediatric, adolescent, and young adult cancer survivor research by supporting research focused on improving care and health-related quality of life through U01 funding opportunities associated with the Childhood Cancer Survivorship, Treatment, Access and Research (STAR) Act and the Cancer Moonshot Initiative.
+These survivorship efforts have been extended through additional R01 and R21 STAR Act funding opportunities.

 EGRP joins with other Divisions, Offices, and Centers at NCI and other NIH Institutes to fund investigator-initiated research and applications submitted in response to Funding Opportunity Announcements (FOAs).
 EGRP supports projects in the United States and globally.
 Learn more about active cancer epidemiology projects.

-Several new and re-issued FOAs, in which EGRP staff serve as scientific contacts, were published in 2019, including:
+Several new and re-issued FOAs, in which EGRP staff serve as scientific contacts, were published in 2020, including the following:

 Additionally, EGRP staff serve as scientific contacts for the following Notices of Special Interest (NOSI):

-More information about the FOAs listed above, and other FOAs sponsored or co-sponsored by EGRP that are currently accepting applications are available on EGRP’s website.
-For more information about NIH’s expanded use of NOSIs in FY2019, see our July 2019 newsletter article.
+More information about the FOAs listed above, and other FOAs sponsored or co-sponsored by EGRP that are currently accepting applications are available on the DCCPS funding opportunities web page.
+Visit EGRP’s funding and grants web page for links to additional NCI and NIH programs with FOAs relevant to cancer epidemiologists.

 Scientific Meetings and Webinars